Dropkick Murphys: Born & Bred (2007–2022)

+Hiatus of Al Barr and independent years (2022–present)

-In early 2022, Lee Forshner left the band after eight years.
-He was replaced by Campbell Webster in February 2022 who joined the band as their touring bagpipe player.
-His first recording with the band was a cover of "We Shall Overcome" which would appear along with the previously released songs "The Bonny" and "James Connelly" on an expanded digital only release of Turn Up That Dial.
-That same month it was announced that Al Barr was forced to depart from the band's 2022 St. Patrick's Day Tour and their 2022 summer tour in Europe to take care of his ailing mother who has Lewy Body Dementia.
-Jesse Ahern, Mikey Rivkees (The Rumjacks), and Jen Razavi (The Bombpops) assisted on vocals for certain songs in place of Barr during their shows with Ken Casey taking over the rest of Barr's lead vocals.
-As of March 2025, Barr has yet to rejoin the band and Casey, who no longer plays bass during their shows, has taken over full-time lead vocals while Barr is away.
+After eight years with the band, Lee Forshner departed early in 2022.
+He was replaced in February 2022 by Campbell Webster, who joined as the band's touring bagpipe player.
+Webster's first recording with the band was a cover of "We Shall Overcome" which would appear along with the previously released songs "The Bonny" and "James Connelly" on an expanded digital only release of Turn Up That Dial.
+That same month, it was announced that Al Barr was forced to depart from the band's 2022 St. Patrick's Day Tour and their 2022 summer tour in Europe to take care of his ailing mother, who has Lewy Body Dementia.
+Jesse Ahern, Mikey Rivkees (The Rumjacks), and Jen Razavi (The Bombpops) assisted on vocals for certain songs in place of Barr during their shows, with Ken Casey taking over the rest of Barr's lead vocals.
+As of June 2026, Barr has yet to rejoin the band and Casey, who no longer plays bass during their shows, has taken over full-time lead vocals.

-The band released the singles "Two 6's Upside Down" (July 2022), "Ten Times More" (August 2022) and "All You Fonies" (September 2022) which would eventually appear on their eleventh album, This Machine Still Kills Fascists, that was released on September 30, 2022.
-The album is the band's first since their 1998 debut album Do or Die to not feature singer Al Barr and is the band's first fully acoustic album and features ten songs with unused lyrics written by Woody Guthrie.
-"The Last One"(featuring Evan Felker), Cadillac, Cadillac (featuring Sammy Amara of Broilers)" and "Never Git Drunk No More" (featuring Nikki Lane) were also released as singles from the album.
+The band released three singles throughout 2022: "Two 6's Upside Down" (July 2022), "Ten Times More" (August 2022) and "All You Fonies" (September 2022).
+All three would eventually appear on their eleventh album, This Machine Still Kills Fascists, which was released on September 30, 2022.
+The album was the band's first since their 1998 debut album Do or Die to not feature Barr, and was the band's first fully acoustic album.
+Its ten songs featured unused lyrics written by Woody Guthrie.
+"The Last One" (featuring Evan Felker), "Cadillac, Cadillac" (featuring Sammy Amara of Broilers) and "Never Git Drunk No More" (featuring Nikki Lane) were also released as singles from the album.
 The band embarked on an acoustic theater tour in the fall of 2022 to support the album.
 Their twelfth album, Okemah Rising, was released on May 12, 2023.
 The album, which again did not feature Barr, was recorded during the same sessions for This Machine Still Kills Fascists and similarly also features songs using unused lyrics written by Woody Guthrie.
 The band again hit the road to support the album.
 The album was preceded by the singles "I Know How it Feels" and "Gotta Get to Peekskill" (featuring Violent Femmes).
 "Bring It Home" (featuring Jaime Wyatt) was released as the album's third and final single in May 2023 On August 30, 2024, the band released the short documentary, This Machine Rising, on YouTube.
 The film documented the band recording This Machine Still Kills Fascists and Okemah Rising albums along with the theater tour that supported the two albums.